fvdm/nodejs-directvps/README.md

 This module is event based, meaning all functions require a **callback** function parameter to process the result.
 All methods from the API are implemented directly, but for VPS specific methods a shorthand is also available.
 The two samples below highlight both methods.

-All *boolean* parameters can also be strings: true/false, yes/no, 1/0.

-**The exsamples below are based on the NPM install.
+**The examples below are based on the NPM install.
 If you rather directly use the source file use the *require()* replacement above.**

 ### Direct method